vNullptr/go-webscraper/README.md

 - Native concurrency enabled scraping

-## ⚠️ The current repository structure is provisional, a full cleanup and reorganization is planned.
+## ⚠️ The current repository structure is provisional, a full cleanup and reorganization is on going.